MedGS: Gaussian Splatting for Multi-Modal 3D Medical Imaging: Preliminaries

-with \(\mathbf{x} = (\mathbf{s}|t, t)\) representing the joint space-time variable.
-This scheme allows VeGaS to efficiently and accurately model both persistent features (via broadly spanning Gaussians) and ephemeral events (via tightly localized Gaussians) across video frames.
-The explicit, editable representation permits superior frame interpolation, dynamic scene reconstruction, and interactive video editing capabilities.
-VeGaS thus overcomes many limitations of static GS and implicit neural representations for dynamic data, providing a versatile and practical model for spatiotemporal medical data, where frames occur at fixed intervals and noise or missing data are common~\cite{smolak2024vegas}.
+where \(\s|t\) denotes the spatial variable conditioned on time \(t\), \(\x=(\s|t,t)\), and \(a(t)\), \(f(t)\) encode temporal rescaling and nonlinear shifts.
+This design efficiently captures both persistent features (via broad Gaussians) and transient events (via localized Gaussians).
+The explicit representation enables accurate frame interpolation, dynamic scene reconstruction, and interactive editing.
+VeGaS thus overcomes limitations of static GS and implicit neural representations for dynamic data, making it well-suited for spatiotemporal medical sequences, where frames occur at fixed intervals and noise or missing data are common~\cite{smolak2024vegas}.

-This section presents our \our{} model, which integrates VeGaS within a Gaussian Splatting-based framework.
-As illustrated in Figure~\ref{fig:teaser}, training employs a sequence of 2D transverse images paired with corresponding 3D freehand poses.
-Original photos are used for the interpolation task, while binary masks guide mesh reconstruction.

-2mm \textbf{Interpolation Task} The input consists of medical data represented as a sequence of grayscale frames \([I_{t_1}, \ldots, I_{t_n}]\), indexed by their occurrence times normalized to the unit interval \([0,1]\).
-Formally, \our{} is defined as a collection of 3D Folded-Gaussians: